dlt-hub/verified-sources/sources/chess/README.md

 ---
 title: Chess.com
-description: dlt pipeline for Chess.com API
+description: dlt source for Chess.com API
-keywords: [chess.com api, chess.com pipeline, chess.com]
+keywords: [chess.com api, chess.com source, chess.com]
 ---

 # Chess.com

-This pipeline can be used to load player data from the [Chess.com API](https://www.chess.com/news/view/published-data-api) into a [destination](../general-usage/glossary.md#destination) of your choice.
+This source can be used to load player data from the [Chess.com API](https://www.chess.com/news/view/published-data-api) into a [destination](../general-usage/glossary.md#destination) of your choice.

-## Initialize the pipeline
+## Initialize the source with a demo pipeline

-Initialize the pipeline with the following command:
+Initialize the source with the following command:
 ```
 dlt init chess bigquery
 ```